 - 30g (1.06oz) Sweet Almond oil*

-- 10 drops Vanilla Flavor oil (optional)**
+- Ten drops Vanilla Flavor oil (optional)**

-- 8 drops of Vitamin E oil
+- Eight drops of Vitamin E oil (optional)

 - Lip Balm tubes (recipe makes 10)

-Step 1: Melt the oils
+Step 1: Melt the Oils

+Label the tubes by wrapping paper around them and gluing/taping.
+A handwritten label makes it even more personal.
 The lip balms should be used by the nearest expiry date of the ingredients you use.
-Generally 1-2 years.
+Generally, 1-2 years.